Egg Biscuit Bake Recipe

 - 1 tube (12 ounces) refrigerated buttermilk biscuits

-- In a large saucepan, combine the milk, cheese and mustard; cook over low heat until smooth, stirring constantly.
+- Preheat oven to 375°.
+In a large saucepan, combine milk, cheese and mustard; cook over low heat until smooth, stirring constantly.
 Stir in ham and peas.

 - Melt butter in a large skillet, heat butter until hot.
 Add eggs; cook and stir over medium heat until eggs are completely set.
 Add cheese sauce and stir gently.

-- Bake, uncovered, at 375° for 15-20 minutes or until a knife inserted near the center comes out clean and biscuits are golden brown.
+- Bake, uncovered, 15-20 minutes or until a knife inserted near the center comes out clean and biscuits are golden brown.
 Yield: 4-6 servings.

 Originally published as Egg Biscuit Bake in Quick Cooking May/June 1998, p9